 Surprising Stars, online competition on YouTube

-The Stichting Musonia Foundation published a call for musicians (under 26 years) from all over Europe to make a YouTube movie that surprises!
+The Stichting Musonia Foundation published a call for musicians (under 26 years) from all over Europe to make a surprising YouTube movie!
 The competitors played everything except the classical repertoire.
 Jazz, improvisation, mixing different arts, playing with a DJ, music mixes with words, creative presentations etc. were welcomed!
-Two prize winners selected each by a professional jury of musicians and an audience jury.
+In the end, a prize winner was selected by a professional jury of musicians and an audience jury.

 YouTube promotion: https://youtu.be/m3oma26Iddc